sveltejs/language-tools/docs/preprocessors/other-css-preprocessors.md

 To use TailwindCSS with the VSCode extension:

 1. Install the [Tailwind CSS VSCode extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
 2. Either add `lang="postcss"` to each of your `<style>` tags where you plan on using the Tailwind CSS directives such as `@apply`, or disable CSS diagnostics completely by adding `"svelte.plugin.css.diagnostics.enable": false` within your settings.
-If you still want diagnostics, install the [Stylelint VSCode extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) and [configure it accordingly](https://andrich.me/vscode-stylelint-tailwind-css-are-love)
+If you still want diagnostics, install the [Stylelint VSCode extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) and [configure it accordingly](https://andrich.me/vscode-stylelint-tailwind-css-are-love).
+Note that within your config files you can only use node-syntax, things like `import ...` or `export const ...` are not allowed.

 ## SASS